kofuk/pixel-terrain/README.md

 If you want the executable to be in your binary directory, you can also do `make install`.
-I sure that CMake installs the executable in `/usr/local/bin` by default, on Unix.
+I'm sure that CMake installs the executable in `/usr/local/bin` by default, on Unix.

 ## License